MarwanKAsem/Whisper-Automatic-SpeechRecognition-model/README.md

 Compatible with Datasets and Trainer

-## 📜 License
-This project is licensed under the MIT License.
-Feel free to use, modify, and share!

 ## 🙌✨ Acknowledgements
 Hugging Face 🤗
 OpenAI Whisper
 AMI Meeting Corpus (AMI IHM Dataset ==> https://huggingface.co/datasets/edinburghcstr/ami )
-📝 License
-This project is licensed under the MIT License.
-Dataset usage must comply with AMI Corpus terms.